 “Our starting point for the ‘smart village’ is that access to modern energy services can act as a catalyst for development – in education, health, food security, productive enterprise, environment and participatory democracy.
 As such, energy access can provide a much needed driver for sustainable economic development and growth for a major (circa 2 billion people), but neglected, sector of the world’s economy.” – Dr Bernie Jones & Dr John Holmes

 “Energy provision is on the agenda for the new Sustainability Goals and both ourselves and Practical Action Consulting are looking to provide policy guidance on how best to reach ‘last mile’ remote off-grid communities.
-Holding workshops in key regions enables us to gain a better understanding of local solutions and experience that might yield broader lessons.” – Dr John Holmes
+Holding workshops in key regions enabled us to gain a better understanding of local solutions and experience that yields broader lessons.” – Dr John Holmes

-“Above all we will be listening to local villagers and taking into account their needs and aspirations.
-Already in our first workshop in Tanzania in June, we were rewarded with insights that in previous top-down projects would have been overlooked.
-We were especially struck by the desire for villages to become more entrepreneur-friendly environments.” – Dr John Holmes
+“Above all we listened to local villagers and took into account their needs and aspirations.
+From our very first workshop, in Tanzania in 2014, we were rewarded with insights that previous top-down projects would have been overlooked.
+We have been especially struck by the desire for villages to become more entrepreneur-friendly environments.” – Dr John Holmes